belbob/mgmt-playground/README.md

 ### Installation mgmt-playground

-Open a terminal, go to a suitable directory to store this project and issue the following commands:
+Open a terminal, go to the "my-mgmt-playground" directory to store this project and issue the following commands:

 create the first mgmt-vm